KhronosGroup/glTF/extensions/2.0/Khronos/KHR_selectability/README.md

     ...
 ```

-In this example, the selectability for node zero and all nodes below it in the hierarchy is controlled by this sampler.
+In this example, the selectability for node zero (influencing all nodes below it in the hierarchy) is controlled by this sampler.
-Note that, as long as the gltf file uses the KHR_selectability extension, the /nodes/x/extensions/KHR_selectability/selectable is writeable for all nodes x, regardless of whether KHR_selectability is defined in the gltf on those nodes.
-Once written to, the node behaves as though KHR_selectability is defined on the given node.
+Note that, as long as the gltf file uses the `KHR_selectability` extension, the `/nodes/x/extensions/KHR_selectability/selectable` is writeable for all nodes x, regardless of whether `KHR_selectability` is defined in the gltf on those nodes.

 ## Control by interactivity

 Controlling selectability via interactivity in conjunction with `KHR_interactivity` can be done by writing or reading the value at the json path `/nodes/{nodenumber}/extensions/KHR_selectability/selectable`

-Note that, as long as the gltf file uses the KHR_selectability extension, the /nodes/x/extensions/KHR_selectability/selectable is writable for all nodes x, regardless of whether KHR_selectability is defined in the gltf on those nodes.
-When read, selectability is undefined on a given node unless KHR_selectability has been defined on the node in the gltf OR it has been written by KHR_animation_pointer, KHR_interactivity, or similar.
+Note that, as long as the gltf file uses the `KHR_selectability` extension, the `/nodes/x/extensions/KHR_selectability/selectable` is readable and writable for all nodes x, regardless of whether `KHR_selectability` is defined in the gltf on those nodes.
+It defaults to `true` if `KHR_selectability` extension has not been defined on the node AND it has not been written by `KHR_animation_pointer`, `KHR_interactivity`, or similar.

 ## Known Implementations